 Changes to the website project can cause all sorts of delays and additional costs if performed once development has begun.
 For this reason, it’s best to spend more time on the planning and design stage to ensure the site design is exactly how you want your website to look and function.
 It is much easier to change a layout or shuffle content around in the design phase than it is once the pages have been developed.
 Changes to overall templates and functionality in the development phase will add additional development time to the project and in more cases than not incur additional charges.
 Make sure you communicate with your designer as much as possible in the early design stages.

 We can’t stress it enough, communication is key.
 If you don’t like something then tell your designer.
 Don’t wait until it’s too late in the project to finally mention you don’t like the page layout, or you want to change the colour scheme.
-You might think these are small changes, but in reality they can cause a great deal of additional work which will be billed to you the client.
+You might think these are small changes, but in reality, they can cause a great deal of additional work which will be billed to you the client.
 Try to respond to any emails or phones calls as quick as possible to keep the momentum of the project going.
 Lengthy delays in responding to questions from the designer can really slow a project down and projects quotes and timeframes can blow out.

-Cost Effective Web Hosting
+Cost-Effective Web Hosting

-With so many web hosting companies available to choose from, there is plenty of opportunity to save money on a hosting package.
+With so many web hosting companies available to choose from, there is plenty of opportunities to save money on a hosting package.
 A simple search for the best web hosting companies will provide reviews and comparisons of the best plans.
 Choose one that is suitable to your requirements in terms of how much space and features you need.

 Use opensource software